xinyzhang9/Session_Timer/README.md

 # Session_Timer
 It is a demo that automatically starts timer when the user is silent for 2 seconds.
 If the user keeps silent for 30 seconds, the user will be forced to log off.
+Any mouse movement during that period will resume to normal state.
 ## Technology
-Rxjs
+Rxjs, materializeCSS
 ## Live
 [Session Timer](https://xinyzhang9.github.io/Session_Timer/)
 ## Screenshot